TrackingFirst/.github/README.md

 # .github

-Default community health files (e.g. pull request templates, issue templates, etc.)
+Default community health files (e.g. pull request templates, issue templates, etc.).
+Repository MUST remain public to work as expected.

 See the following links for more information: